gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

         </style>

-See Graphics below which describes which style applies to which widget
+See Graphics below for descriptions on which style applies to which widget

 <picture>